Dattakrishnanikith/sql-datawarehouse-project/README.md

 Data Warehouse and Analytics Project

-Welcome to my Data Warehouse and Analytics Portfolio Project! 🚀 This end-to-end solution showcases my expertise in designing modern data architectures, building ETL pipelines, performing data modeling, and delivering actionable analytics using SQL Server and industry best practices.
+Welcome to my Data Warehouse and Analytics Portfolio Project! 🚀

+This end-to-end solution showcases my expertise in designing modern data architectures, building robust ETL pipelines, and performing data modeling using SQL Server, all aligned with industry best practices.

+🔧 Note: This phase of the project focuses on building the Data Warehouse (Bronze, Silver, Gold layers).
+Analytics and reporting will be implemented in future phases.

 🏗️ Data Architecture
 This project follows the Medallion Architecture consisting of three layers: